 It is obviously better to start saving earlier in life as it is easier to build wealth over decades as opposed to just a few months or years.
 For a more detailed explanation of this principle, see Are You Losing Free Money in Your TSP Account?.

-However, many people do not start saving for retirement until later in life (see, for example, Can You Retire on $1000?).
+However, many people do not start saving for retirement until later in life.
 So what should you do if you are late to the game on your retirement saving?

 The common wisdom in the financial world is that as a person ages, he should shift away from equities (stocks, mutual funds and the like) and shift into more conservative investments, such as bonds or treasury bills.